-Particular emphasis will be on Phase VIII, "The Tell" photographic mural that was erected in the Canyon in 1989, which served as the focal point and catalyst for involvement of thousands of participants.
-This phase received coverage from CNN and Life magazine, among numerous national and international media, and is credited with being a major factor in the preservation of the Canyon.
+Particular emphasis is on Phase VIII, "The Tell" photographic mural that Burchfield, Chamberlain and an army of supporters erected in the canyon in 1989.
+This 636-foot-long installation served as the focal point and catalyst for involvement of thousands of participants protesting the Irvine Company’s proposed Laguna Laurel housing development.
+This phase drew significant coverage from CNN and Life magazine, among other media.

-Chamberlain and Burchfiield’s intention was to document the still bucolic Canyon to preserve it in the tradition of documentary photography.
-To accomplish Phase I, with a small crew, they sequentially photographed both sides of the nine-mile length of Laguna Canyon Road, resulting in 646 frames per side that were subsequently printed into twin color prints, depicting their passage down the “last nine miles of the westward migration.”
+For Phase I of this endeavor, with a handful of volunteers, they sequentially photographed both sides of the Laguna Canyon Road.
+The resulting 646 frames per side were printed into twin color prints, depicting their passage down the “last nine miles of the westward migration.”

 Evolution to Performance Art

 Soon after, they repeated the survey, but this time at night, and dubbed it Phase III, "Nightlight Documentation.”
 Publicity from these ventures was beginning to generate responses from people offering to help with future phases.
 With the media success, the partners also realized that the project was becoming performance art, in addition to documentation.

 Building on the success of the first four phases, the art partners embarked on a much more complicated and expensive undertaking, in which they intended to “paint the canyon with light.”
 This phase took two years of planning, required more people, expensive equipment, and permits from multiple level governmental agencies.
 With their growing army of volunteers, the pair lobbied regional environmental groups, the art community, and local public officials for permission and support.